 We require a minimum of three letters of recommendation.
 These should be solicited from physicians who know you and your work well.
 A Chair's letter is not required.

 When your application is reviewed, you will be notified by e-mail regarding an interview.
 Your application may be placed on hold if incomplete.
 An invitation to interview does not guarantee a spot, so please respond promptly.
-Our interview season runs from November 1 until the end of January.
+Our interview season runs from late October until mid January.
 We typically interview two to three days per week.

-During the interview day, which lasts until mid-afternoon, the applicant will attend a teaching conference, tour our facilities, and meet with faculty and housestaff.
+During the interview day, which lasts until early afternoon, the applicant will attend a teaching conference, tour our facilities, and meet with faculty and housestaff.
 Once weekly our residents host a "happy hour" for applicants who are in Chicago.

 Should you have questions, please contact our residency manager, Wendy Shulman, MEd, at (312) 942-2127 or email@example.com.